There are many ways digital marketing can support business-to-business organisations. All of these can be relevant components of B2B site:

 To understand how digital marketing can be best applied to B2B companies, we need to consider how the buying process operates in different B2B organisations.

 Traditionally there are three main types of organisational markets in which business primarily trade with businesses: industrial, reseller and government.
-These markets cover hundreds of specialist markets which can be reviewed using Standard Industry Codes (SIC).
 Analysis of the main organisational markets reveals variations in company size, trading requirements, investments and trading potential.
 The three main types are described below.